bityon/Astar/README.md

 https://youtu.be/KNXfSOx4eEE
 This implementation is based on it

-- About python priority queue implentations,
+- About python priority queue implementations,
 see here: http://www.bogotobogo.com/python/python_PriorityQueue_heapq_Data_Structure.php